A Review of Neural Networks in Precipitation Prediction: Literature Survey

+where $x(t)$ is the current rainfall rate, $x(t-1)$ and $x(t-2)$ are previous rainfall rates at time $(t-1)$ and $(t-2)$ respectively.
+Through experimental evaluation, a 3:5:1 network architecture (three inputs, five hidden neurons, and one output) achieved the best performance with an MSE of 1.1063 at epoch 30, demonstrating the feasibility of neural-network-based real-time rainfall prediction for satellite communication applications.

+DNNs are a subset of ANNs distinguished by their depth, typically defined as having multiple (often more than three) hidden layers.
+The additional layers allow DNNs to learn hierarchical feature representations.
+However, this architectural complexity requires precise configuration to be effective.
+For instance, Peng et al. enhanced neural network-based precipitation models by integrating a fuzzy control-based multicellular gene programming (FMCGEP) framework into a DNN architecture\cite{Peng2022}.
+This method systematically searches the parameter space to identify optimal architectures.
+The optimized model, FMCGEP-DNN, demonstrated higher accuracy and robustness, highlighting that automated optimization can mitigate human bias in model design and enhance generalization under different precipitation conditions.

+Although network depth implies superior representational power, practical results can vary depending on data constraints.
+Rayudu et al. demonstrated this in a comparison between ANN and DNN, finding that a well-optimized shallow ANN actually surpassed a DNN in predictive accuracy for certain rainfall datasets\cite{Rayudu2023}.
+This indicates that for tasks with limited data volume or specific regional characteristics, the hierarchical advantages of deep neural networks may be offset by the increased risk of overfitting and the increased computational cost.
+Consequently, the choice between shallow and deep architectures remains a balance between a model's representational capacity and the available training resources.
+Finally, the key characteristics of these models are summarized in Table~\ref{ANNDNN_comparison}.

-\subsubsection{CNN based models}
+\subsubsection{CNN Based Models}

 Although ANN models solved the non-linear regression problem in prediction, higher classification accuracy is expected when more image feature is used.
-Convolutional Neural Network (CNN)\cite{Lecun1998}, which possesses the ability to effectively exploit spatial context by incorporating neighborhood pixel information, has attracted the attention of researchers in recent years.
-In general, a CNN is structured to automatically and adaptively learn spatial hierarchies of features through multiple convolutional layers and pooling layers, combining these with non-linear activation functions and fully connected layers prior to the output.
-This design makes the network to capture low-level visual patterns in the early stages, progressively abstracts them through successive processing, and integrates them into high-level representations suitable for classification or regression tasks.
+Consequently, CNNs\cite{Lecun1998}, which possess the ability to effectively exploit spatial context by incorporating neighborhood pixel information, have attracted the attention of researchers in recent years.
+Generally, CNNs consist of multiple convolutional layers and pooling layers, and combine nonlinear activation functions and fully connected layers before the output.
+Convolutional layers and pooling layers can automatically and adaptively learn features through convolution and pooling operations.
+This design enables the network to capture low-level visual patterns in the early stage, gradually abstract these patterns through subsequent processing, and eventually integrate them into high-level representations suitable for classification or regression tasks.